-Skip the dumbbells and build your arms with this resistance band bicep workout!
+Skip the dumbbells and strengthen your arms with this Resistance Band Bicep Workout!
 This at-home arm workout uses the best bicep exercises to help you strengthen, tone, and set your biceps on fire.

 Are you sick and tired of lackluster arms?
-If you want your arms to get STRONGER you need to train them both isometrically (just one muscle at a time) as well as in a compound setting (think chin ups).
+If you want your arms to get STRONGER you need to train them both in isolation (just one muscle at a time) as well as in a compound setting (think rows).

-This resistance band bicep workout focuses mostly on the biceps muscles themselves to help you target them directly.
+This resistance band bicep workout focuses mostly on the biceps muscles themselves to help you target them directly (though here are some great arm exercises for batwings in general).

-Done in just 15 minutes, you can do this bicep workout anywhere.
+Done in just 15 minutes like this 15 minute resistance band workout pdf), you can do this bicep workout anywhere.

 And of course, fuel up post-workout with these wicked, high-protein snack ideas.